 You’ll need an operating agreement and articles of organization, which are fairly easy.
 You can create a separate business entity through our partner BetterLegal and save $30 when you create an LLC.

-Series Limited Liability Company
+What is a Series Limited Liability Company (Series LLC) Business Type?

 - Serial entrepreneurs